About Our Community

 First and foremost, this defines the way in which our organization operates.
-We have collectively agreed upon the most fair way to approach the management of our community.
+We have collectively agreed on unbiased and fair methods to approach the management of our community.
 The resulting policies and procedures detailed within this document are for all to see, remember, and follow.
 We wish to be transparent to all who seek to join our community by making this document publicly available.
 As with any community, disputes and conflicts do occur.
 The presence of this Charter ensures that we are capable of reaching an amicable resolution to all such conflicts.
-Our members have agreed to respect all outcomes reached through the use of this charter.
+Our members agree to respect all outcomes reached through the use of this charter.

 - Separation of powers.
 There is not a single individual in Remnants of Hope that controls all aspects of the community.
 We have purposely employed the use of checks and balances that are designed to guard against abuses of power.